benbranyon/slsc-archive/wp-content/plugins/coming-soon/README.txt

 * Initial Commit

 == Upgrade Notice ==
+= 6.0.11.1 =
+* Fixed - Some SEO plugins not adding title tag to landing pages
+* Tweak - Made settings more accessible

 = 6.0.9.0 =
 * Added - Ability to link an image
 * Tweak - HTML 5 Email Validation